-The findings from the recent report have put a lot of pressure on the Canadian government to change the ways in which visitor visas are processed.
+The findings from the recent report have put a lot of pressure on the Canadian government to change the ways in which visitor visas are refused.
 The current refusal rates greatly impact Canadian tourism by preventing more than half a million visitors from entering Canada annually.

 The frequency of visitor visa refusals impacts a range of industries.
 Canadian academic conferences are often unable to bring scholars from certain African and Middle Eastern countries.
-Even international business conferences report a high number of absences, often negatively affecting Canadian economic development.
+Even international business conferences report a high number of absences, oftentimes negatively affecting Canadian economic development.

 Only time will tell how Canada will address the problem.
 Visitor visas are one of the most commonly requested types of status in Canada, so any alteration to the system could have huge impacts on immigration processing.
 However, with Canada’s failure to keep up with the policies of its friends and neighbours, an overhaul of visitor visa processing may be necessary.